cloudxabide/tech-notes/ekskernelupgrade.md

 # Upgrade the Kernel version of a node in EKS
+Few notes on how to upgrade the kernel of nodes in EKS.

 ## List the versions that are on the EKS node
 ```